Experimental Cycle [and other diagrams]

 It is entirely possible to spend a long time writing a lab report to meet the requirements (on paper), only for the method be unworkable.

-If this seems too hard to approach, consider thinking about the structure of your course.
-Physical sciences lend themselves to quicker investigations than Bio.
 What can we do to get students hands-on, minds-on as soon as possible, to manipulate variables and see the cycle at work?

 Other MYP Cycle Diagrams